cadu-code/championship-interface/README.md

 ## what I have learned? 🧠

-I've improved my habilities to structure a web page, I learn how to centralize the content\
+I've improved my habilities on structure a web page, I learn how to centralize the content\
 or align with the sides.
-I also learned how to add navigational pages inside our site\ and now I know some basic forms develop habilities .
+I also learned how to add navigational pages inside our site\ and now I know some basic forms develop habilities.